-Living in beautiful and practical spaces may bring emotional well-being, but without the right financial conditions most homeowners can’t consider it: our property represents most of our wealth and our children’s one shot at home ownership and prosperity in the UK.
+Living in beautiful and practical spaces may bring emotional well-being, but without the right financial conditions most homeowners can’t consider it: our property represents most of our wealth and our children’s one shot at homeownership and prosperity in the UK.
 We simply can’t afford to make substantial changes that don’t pay off.
 So should we be considering open plan?

 It turns out that most open plan conversions will add value to a property.
 Robert Nichols, Managing Director of Portico London Estate Agents, claims a roughly 4% price uplift simply by creating an open-plan kitchen-diner.
 That may not sound a lot, but let’s take a modest example: a Victorian terraced three-bedroom house in Homerton, London may cost around £800 000, so a 4% increase is worth £32 000 – creating a generous budget for the refurbishment.
-Even an open plan project that only breaks even is worthwhile: Robert Fraser, managing director of London-based Fraser & Co., says “Open-plan layouts are universally appealing and so this is always going to improve a home’s saleability”.
-The National Association of Estate Agents agrees: “an open plan kitchen and dining room is becoming a must…a trend that is here to stay”.
+Even an open plan project that only breaks even is worthwhile: Robert Fraser, managing director of London-based Fraser & Co, says “Open-plan layouts are universally appealing and so this is always going to improve a home’s saleability”.
+The National Association of Estate Agents agrees: “an open plan kitchen and dining room are becoming a must…a trend that is here to stay”.

 Open plan is valuable for three reasons.
 Firstly, it looks good: impressive open spaces are lighter, tend to be aesthetically more pleasing, and remind us of the homes and imagined lifestyles of the wealthy and successful.
 Secondly, it’s practical: if you want to host a dinner for ten, one large room is going to work much better than two small reception rooms.
 Sometimes you just need a larger space.
 Finally, open plan layouts – especially those that eliminate hallways and corridors – make better use of space and make properties look bigger.
 And of course, properties that look bigger, look more expensive.